The ultimate guide to Boolean Search for social listening

 What is Boolean search?

-Boolean search is an advanced and effective way to work with almost all search engines.
+Boolean is an advanced and effective way to work with almost all search engines.
 It allows users to combine keywords with Boolean operators (AND, OR, AND NOT and etc.) and find exactly what you’re looking for.
-With Boolean operators you can configure more specific queries, create multiple combinations, modify existing requests and do many other crazy things that are not available in a simpler search mode.
+With Boolean operators you can configure more specific queries, create multiple combinations, modify existing requests and do many other crazy things that are not available in a simpler mode.
 Moreover, you can even use it for lead generation!

 Do all social listening tools come with a Boolean search mode?

-Boolean search can be found in some social listening tools (though not too many of them).
+Boolean can be found in some social listening tools (though not too many of them).
 Usually this feature is available only for Enterprise users, but here at Awario we offer it to all our customers no matter what plan you have and even including the free trial!

 Free 14-day trial, no credit card required.